easystats/insight/paper/paper.md

 ## Definition of Model Components

-The functions from *insight* address different components of a model.
+The functions from *insight* address different components of models.
 In an effort to avoid confusion about specific "targets" of each function, in this section we provide a short explanation of *insight*'s definitions of regression model components (see Figures 2 and 3).
 For detailed examples, we point users to the [accompanying package website](https://easystats.github.io/insight/articles/insight.html).

 ### Data